 What’s the Difference Between Federal and Private Student Loans?

 If you’re planning on attending college this year, chances are you’re trying to figure out how to pay for it.
 And if you’re considering taking out a student loan, you’re in good company.
-According to the Federal Reserve Bank, 54% of college students took on some form of debt for their education, including federal and private student loans.
+According to the Federal Reserve Bank, educational borrowing has consistently increased over the past few decades.

 But what constitutes the right student loan is different for everyone.
 What’s available for you may not even be an option for another student.
 Therefore, a good way to determine the best loan for your situation is understanding your options, especially when it comes to the differences between federal and private student loans.
 Doing your homework now may save you years of financial remorse later.